Singing: Breathing and breath support

 Natural breathing has three stages: a breathing-in period, breathing out period, and a resting or recovery period; these stages are not usually consciously controlled.
 Within singing, there are four stages of breathing: a breathing-in period (inhalation); a setting up controls period (suspension); a controlled exhalation period (phonation); and a recovery period.

 These stages must be under conscious control by the singer until they become conditioned reflexes.
 Many singers abandon conscious controls before their reflexes are fully conditioned which ultimately leads to chronic vocal problems.

 Vibrato

 Vibrato is a technique in which a sustained note wavers very quickly and consistently between a higher and a lower pitch, giving the note a slight quaver.
 Vibrato is the pulse or wave in a sustained tone.
 Vibrato occurs naturally and is the result of proper breath support and a relaxed vocal apparatus.
 Some studies have shown that vibrato is the result of a neuromuscular tremor in the vocal folds.
 In 1922 Max Schoen was the first to make the comparison of vibrato to a tremor due to change in amplitude, lack of automatic control and it being half the rate of normal muscular discharge.
-Some singers use vibrato as a means of expression.
-Many successful artists can sing a deep, rich vibrato.
+Vibrato is commonly used in classical, jazz, and popular singing styles as a means of expression, often contributing to a richer tone quality.